jfrog/project-examples/artifactory-maven-plugin-example/README.md

 ## Overview

-Artifactory Maven plugin example is using the Artifactory Maven plugin for deployment the artifacts and using the Build-Info ability with Artifactory.
+This example is using the Artifactory Maven plugin for deployment the artifacts and using the Build-Info ability with Artifactory.
 You can run this plugin (after changing the configuration to match your Artifactory server) just by runnung:

 ```console
 > mvn deploy

 ```

-This would deploy the produced artifacts to the configured Artifactory:
+This would deploy the produced artifacts to the configured Artifactory server:

 ```console
  Artifactory Build Info Recorder: Saving Build Info to '**\artifactory-maven-plugin-example\target\build-info.json'